CIS565-Fall-2019/Project2-Number-Algorithms/Project2-Stream-Compaction/README.md

 ![](img/array_size_cpu_all.PNG)

 As expected, the performance decreases with increasing array size.
 The naive GPU and work efficient GPU impelemntation can be found to perform worse than the CPU implementation for smaller array sizes.
 This is primarily because of the extra overhead in managing the threads on the GPU which overpowers the effect of parallelization.

+However for larger arrays, the GPU implementations are better.
+Thrust performs the best for array sizes greater the 2^18.
+Naive and work-efficient seem to show similar trends.

 The following graph shows a comparison between the optimized work efficient implementation with the regular implementation.